asphalt vs concrete roads

 Asphalt is a manufactured aggregate comprised of a smooth blend of bituminous oil, sand, and gravel.
 When roads are built using asphalt construction, hot asphalt is poured onto a heavier aggregate bed of gravel and pressed into it with a steamroller.

 Once the asphalt cools, it is strong enough to withstand automobile traffic.
-Asphalt is smooth, black, and does not absorb water.
+Asphalt is smooth, and black, and does not absorb water.
 While asphalt is tough and durable, it offers enough flexibility to adjust to imperfect underlying surfaces.

 When choosing asphalt or concrete for your project, consider the following: